uf-robopi/CavePI_AUV/auv_nano/README.md

    ```sh
    ros2 launch auv_nano detector_and_planner.launch.py
    ```
    If a line is detected from the downward camera, the planner will send control commands to Raspberry Pi.
-Please refer to the `AUV_rpi` folder to setup the Raspberry Pi codes.
+Please refer to the `auv_rpi` folder to setup the Raspberry Pi codes.